mumoshu/okra/README.md

 If you've been using ephemeral Kubernetes clusters and employed blue-green or canary deployments for zero-downtime cluster updates, you might have suffered from a lot of manual steps required. `okra` is intended to automate all those steps.

-In the best scenario, a system update with `okra` looks like the below.
+In a standard scenario, a system update with `okra` would like the below.

-- You provision one or more new clusters with some cluster tags
+- You provision one or more new clusters with cluster tags like `name=web-1-v2, role=web, version=v2`
 - An external system like ArgoCD with ApplicationSet deploys your apps to the new clusters
-- `cell-controller` starts discovering the new clusters by tags
+- Okra's `cell-controller` starts discovering the new clusters by tags like `role=web`
-- Once there are enough clusters, `cell-controller` starts updating the loadbalancer configuration to gradually migrate traffic from the old to the new clusters.
+- Once there are enough clusters (with e.g. `role=web`) for the latest version tag like `version=v1`, `cell-controller` starts updating the loadbalancer configuration to gradually migrate traffic from the old to the new clusters.
-- Have some coffee. `okra` will run various steps to ensure there are no errors, and it reverts the loadbalancer configuration changes when there are too many errors or test failures.
+- `Okra` run various steps to ensure there are no errors, and it reverts the loadbalancer configuration changes when there are too many errors or test failures.

 ## Project Status and Scope

+`okra` (currently) integrates with AWS ALB and NLB and target groups for traffic management, CloudWatch Metrics and Datadog for canary analysis.

 `okra` currently works on AWS only, but the design and implementation is generic enough to be capable of adding more IaaS supports.
 Any contribution around that is welcomed.

-## How does it work?
+## How it works

 Okra's `cell-contorller` will manage the traffic shift across clusters.

-In the beginning, a user gives each `Cell` a set of settings to discover AWS target groups and configure loadbalancers, and metrics.
+You give each `Cell` a set of settings to discover AWS target groups and configure loadbalancers, and metrics.

 The controller periodically discovers AWS target groups.
 Once there are enough number of new target groups, it then compares the target groups associated to the loadbalancer.
 If there's any difference, it starts updating the ALB while checking various metrics for safe rollout.